anshabhi/chrome-extension-website/index.md

 Coursera Ontology Based recommendation system is a research project being undertaken by Abhinav Agarwal and Divyansh Mishra, 2 students of ICT Department at MIT Manipal, under the supervision of Dr. Sucheta Kolekar.

 This extension has been developed to facilitate willing students and other users of Coursera to share their data with the above authors for speedy progress of the research project.
 Please find below some of the FAQs that you may have.
-For any more questions, always feel free to drop a mail to the authors.
+For any more questions, always feel free to drop a mail to the author at abhinav.agarwal1[at]learner.manipal.edu .

 ## Frequently Asked Questions
 ### What information will you collect?